emo7bf/corporate_reporting_demo/README.md

+Golden Update — Responsible Sourcing

+"Note we transitioned all direct suppliers to the RBA facility-level SAQ this year.
+Add that response rates improved, and some indirect suppliers also completed the process.
+Capture supplier expectations around human rights and responsible sourcing of minerals."

+👉 Follow-up question: Are we clearly stating suppliers must review and accept our Standards of Business Conduct and Human Rights Standards, or is that implied?

 "On the health and safety side, we expanded our training library a lot — we’ve got dozens of new web-based trainings that cover things like ergonomics, laser safety, and hazardous materials

 Golden Update — Human Rights